 Development of net fee and commission income

-Lower revenues from securities business due to the market situation led to a decline of income by 6 per cent to \leqslant 43 million.
-At \leqslant 7 million, the largest decline was registered in the Central Europe segment, and mainly in Hungary.
+the market situation led to a decline of income by 6 per cent to € 43 million.
+At € 7 million, the largest decline was registered in the Central Europe segment, and mainly in Hungary.